 There is, however, the possibility that features not related to HDMI 2.1’s increased raw 48Gbps transmission rate—such as dynamic metadata for HDR, data stream compression, variable frame rates, and more—could be grafted onto your present stuff via firmware updates.
 How likely this actually is, I’ll discuss in the next section.

-But the better news is, despite many reports to the contrary, there’s a very good chance that your cables, the component we’re most frequently quizzed about, will be compatible.
+But the better news is, despite many reports to the contrary, there’s a very good chance that your cables, the component we’re most frequently quizzed about, will be compatible, at least to 4K given our experience.
 Assuming legitimacy, good quality, and modest length, that is.
+After all, there is no such thing as a 4K HDMI cable.

 Though there aren’t a whole lot of them, upgradeable HDMI implementations do exist.
 Several TVs we’ve had at our test center were upgradeable from HDMI 2.0 to 2.0a and 2.0b via broadcast firmware updates.
 Those were expensive TVs, but that’s to be expected.
 This was possible because many of the HDMI features were implemented in firmware, not hard-coded in a chip.